wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/navigation-relocalization.rst

         reference, use the robot pose as it appears in Gazebo*.

     #.
 Set the orientation by dragging forward from the down-click.
 This also
-        enables |ros| navigation.
+        enables ROS 2 navigation.

       .. image:: ../../../images//2d_pose_estimate.png

-Once |ros| navigation is running in Gazebo and the initial robot position is set, open a new terminal to bring up the re-localization:
+Once ROS 2 navigation is running in Gazebo and the initial robot position is set, open a new terminal to bring up the re-localization:

     .. code-block:: bash

        source /opt/ros/humble/setup.bash
        ros2 launch relocalization_bringup relocalization.launch.xml

 To simulate the re-localization package, we have developed a demo application that replicates a scenario in which the sensor encounters a temporary failure.
 In this application, the sensor is disabled for a few seconds while the robot is traveling towards its goal.
 Once the sensor measurements are re-enabled, the robot will automatically re-localize itself and resume its navigation toward the goal.
 To run this demo application execute: